esl-epfl/x-heep/docs/source/Peripherals/SPI.md

 1. **Verify Configuration**: Ensure the function returns `SPI_FLAG_OK` to confirm successful configuration.

-The configuration options persist until overwritten or the _SPI Host IP_ device is reset.
+The configuration options persist until overwritten or the _SPI Host IP_ is reset.

 #### Enabling the SPI Host